-- Everyone needs to join the tutorial sessions by video, so ensure you have a webcam. - It is recommended to log in to Zoom early (10-15 minutes in advance), to ensure that all students are present at the time the tutorial is scheduled to start. - We require you to use a device with a large screen that can use the full functionality of Zoom.
-A mobile telephone using the Zoom app is not appropriate. - Every tutorial session will be recorded.
-See section 3.7 Recording of Online Classes for the GDCPH Program policy on recording of online classes and accessing these recordings.
+- For the synchronous tutorial sessions, we require that everyone joins the tutorial sessions by video, so ensure you have a webcam. - It is recommended to log in to Zoom early (10-15 minutes in advance), to ensure that all students are present at the time the tutorial is scheduled to start. - We require you to use a device with a large screen that can use the full functionality of Zoom.
+A mobile telephone using the Zoom app is not appropriate. - Tutorial sessions may be recorded.